cpowel10/devops-final/README.md

 # Overview

 Kubernetes is a software solution for "Container Orchestration".
-We want to manage containers on a largew scale, such as representing groups of containers and as many instances of a single container as we can, as well as track them.
+We want to manage containers on a large scale, such as representing groups of containers and as many instances of a single container as we can, as well as track them.
-If they fail, we will want to quickly replace it.
+**If they fail, we will want to quickly replace it.
 As well as quickly scale up or down the number of instances.
 Among many other features.